isomerpages/govtech-stp/_rgl-indonesia/00c-rgl-faq.md

 All RGL travellers are required to take a COVID-19 PCR test.
 Travellers entering Singapore by air are encouraged to <a href="https://safetravel.changiairport.com/">pre-register and pre-pay</a> for the PCR test, while travellers entering Singapore via sea will pay on the day of arrival.
 Click <a href="https://safetravel.ica.gov.sg/health/covid19-tests/pcrtest">here</a> for more information on the tests and corresponding cost.

 In general, travellers should, upon arrival, identify themselves as travellers of the RGL scheme to an airport or checkpoint officer.
-Upon confirmation of their RGL approved status, travellers will be brought to the swabbing station within Changi Airport, or Tanah Merah Ferry Terminal in Singapore for the test.
+Upon confirmation of their RGL approved status, travellers will be brought to the swabbing station within Changi Airport or Tanah Merah Ferry Terminal in Singapore for the test.

 #### 21. What happens if I test positive for COVID-19 in Singapore?
 Do I have to pay for my COVID-19 medical bills?